-The Arete Trust has a Board of Trustees which is responsible for the strategic direction of the Trust.
+The Areté Trust has a Board of Trustees which is responsible for the strategic direction of the Trust.
 Each academy has its own Local Governing Body (LGB) which reports to the Board.

 The information on governance included here supplements that described in the Report of the Trustees and in the Statement of Trustees' Responsibilities.
-The Board of Trustees has formally met four times during the year.
-Meetings scheduled for the period March to July were cancelled due to closure of the schools as a result of COVID-19.
+The Board of Trustees has formally met seven times during the year.
+Meetings were held virtually due to COVID-19 restrictions and to protect the safety of all stakeholders.
 Communication continued via email and telephone.
 Attendance at meetings of the Board of Trustees was as follows:

 Trustee Meetings attended Out of a possible

-Mrs J Brooke (Chair) 4 4
+Mrs J Brooke (Chair) 7 7

-Mrs S J Pritchard (CEO and Accounting Officer) 4 4
+Mrs S J Pritchard (CEO and Accounting Officer) 7 7

-Mr R C Chapman 4 4
+Mr R C Chapman 6 7

-Mr D W Smith 4 4
+Mr D W Smith 6 7

+Mrs R Horsley (appointed 8 March 2021) 4 4

-As part of the strategic capacity of the Trust Board, Trustees are looking to recruit new Trustees with an appropriate skill set
+As part of the strategic capacity of the Trust Board, Trustees are looking to recruit new Trustees with an appropriate skill set.